-A renovation effort spearheaded by T. W. Grogan Co. and Majestic Urban Revivals, Inc., was initiated in late 1993.
-Led by Ray K. Shepardson, a founder and former executive director of the Playhouse Square Assn., a $2 million restoration of the facility converted the theater into a multi-tiered, cabaret-style showplace.
-In 1999, the Hanna Theater and Annex, along with several surrounding properties, were sold to the Playhouse Square Foundation.
-The Hanna was fully restored in 2008 and reopened as the new home of GREAT LAKES THEATER FESTIVAL.
+A renovation effort spearheaded by the Grogan Co. and Majestic Urban Revivals, Inc., was initiated in late 1993.
+Led by Ray K. Shepardson, a founder and former executive director of the Playhouse Square Assn., a $2 million restoration converted the theater into a multi-tiered, cabaret-style showplace.
+In 1999, the Hanna Theater, Building, and Annex, along with several surrounding properties, were sold to the Playhouse Square Foundation.
+The Hanna was fully restored in 2008—the last Playhouse Square theater to be rechristened.
+It reopened on 20 Sept.
+2008 as the new home of GREAT LAKES THEATER FESTIVAL.

 View more on Cleveland Historical